Bank Runs With and Without Bank Failure

-We further establish that whether a run results in failure depends crucially on a bank's initial financial health.
+We further establish that whether a run results in failure depends crucially on a bank's financial health.
 Runs are significantly more likely to result in failure for banks with weak fundamentals.
-Conditional on a run, a bank with very weak fundamentals---defined as being in the lowest decile of our preferred metric that summarizes a bank's financial health---has a 62\% higher probability of failing.
-In contrast, we cannot reject that the \textit{ex ante} strongest banks, measured as being in the top decile of the same metric, never fail when subject to a run.
+Conditional on a run, a bank with very weak fundamentals---defined as being in the lowest decile of our preferred metric that summarizes a bank's financial health---has a 59\% probability of failing.
+In contrast, the \textit{ex ante} strongest banks, measured as being in the top decile of the same metric, seldom fail when subject to a run.
 Thus, weak bank fundamentals are necessary for a run to be associated with bank failure.

-To better understand how banks with sound fundamentals are able to survive runs, we leverage additional context provided in newspaper articles.
+To better understand how banks with sound fundamentals survive runs, we leverage additional context provided in newspaper articles.
 We find that newspapers often report that surviving banks accommodate withdrawals and attempt to signal strength to depositors.
 A common signal of strength is an equity or deposit injection by owners or other investors.
-Further, 31\% of the runs that do not result in failure nevertheless lead to a temporary suspension of convertibility.
-Suspension was thus a common way to successfully resolve runs, often alongside bank examination to signal solvency to depositors.
-In about 10\% of runs, newspapers mention that the local bank clearinghouse is involved by providing liquidity or conducting an examination.
-This evidence is consistent with \citet{Gorton1985suspension}, who argues that suspension of convertibility can prevent runs from translating into failure of solvent banks.
+In some cases, banks weathered liquidity shocks by borrowing from other banks.
+Further, 28 \unskip\% of runs that do not result in failure nevertheless lead to a temporary suspension of convertibility.
+Suspension was a common way to successfully resolve runs, often alongside bank examination to signal solvency to depositors.
+In 11\% of runs, newspapers mention that the local bank clearinghouse is involved by providing liquidity or conducting an examination.